2qx/awesome-bitcoin-cash/README.md

 Although some of these may appear to only accept Bitcoin (BTC), they do, in fact, accept Bitcoin Cash also.

 - [Namecheap](https://namecheap.com) - dns, ssl and some packaged hosting.
-- [keys4coins](https://www.keys4coins.com/) - Buy PC games and Steam gift cards with cryptocurrency.
+- [keys4coins](https://www.keys4coins.com/) - Buy PC games and gift cards with cryptocurrency.
 - [alfa.top](https://alfa.top/) - Buy mobile top-up (credit) and internet with cryptocurrency.
 - [CheapAir](https://www.cheapair.com) - for your travel needs.
 - [items sold by Newegg](https://kb.newegg.com/knowledge-base/using-bitcoin-on-newegg/) - good for a great headset.
 - [Lanieri](https://www.lanieri.com) - makes a good suit.
 - [partsoven](https://www.partsoven.com/) - for that 3rd dimension of building.
-- [AdaFruit](https://www.adafruit.com/bitcoin/) - hardware dodads via bitpay
+- [AdaFruit](https://www.adafruit.com/bitcoin/) - hardware do-dads via bitpay

 ## Geographic lists